Zero Trust Application Security: How To Implement

 As a result, enterprises must constantly monitor and check that a user and their device have the appropriate access and attributes.

-It necessitates the organization’s knowledge of all service and privileged accounts, as well as the ability to impose restrictions on what and where they connect.
+It necessitates the organization’s knowledge of all service and privileged accounts and the ability to impose restrictions on what and where they connect.

 Because threats and user properties are all subject to change, a one-time validation will not suffice.